unpunnyfuns/tokens/src/examples/README.md

 # Examples

-Comprehensive collection of sample token files, manifest configurations, and test fixtures demonstrating best practices and advanced patterns.
-This directory serves as both documentation through working examples and a test suite foundation, providing templates for common use cases while validating the platform's capabilities across diverse token scenarios.
+Collection of sample token files, manifest configurations, and test fixtures demonstrating best practices and patterns.
+This directory serves as both documentation through working examples and a test suite foundation, providing templates for common use cases.

 ## Table of Contents